Bussin Web X - how to make a website

 get(x, y)

-must be the tag name or class name of the target item.
+x must be the tag name or class name of the target item.
 It should be a string.

-or can just not be passed at all.
+Can be true or can just not be passed at all.

-A "Tag" class (or more, if true
+A "Tag" class (or more, if true), functions below.

 Allows to get HTML tags to interact with.
 Gets an element using it's tag name or class name.
 If you pass true as the second argument, every instance with the same class / every instance of the tag will be selected at once.
 If not, the first match will be chosen.